Destinations Greece The Cyclades Mykonos

 Know before you go

-Six pockets of Mykonos worth knowing — the town, three south-coast hubs (Ornos, Platis Gialos/Psarou, Paraga/Super Paradise), the inland village (Ano Mera), and the quiet north coast that most travellers never reach.
-Pick the right base; the south coast is closer to the beach clubs, Chora is closer to the dinner.
+Six pockets of Mykonos worth knowing: the town, three south-coast hubs (Ornos, Platis Gialos/Psarou, Paraga/Super Paradise), the inland village (Ano Mera), and the quiet north coast most travellers never reach.
+Pick the base to match the trip; the south coast puts you near the beach clubs, Chora puts you near the dinner.

 A hand-drawn Mykonos windmill — the round, conical-roofed Kato Mili windmill